GuilloAW/web-component-figure/README.md

 ### Register the web component
 - In this step we take the name's class and name's tag and define as custom element

+### The component working
 - Create class whit a name descriptive to componet , in to the class add two methods, connectedCallback and attributeChangedCallback, one observer, observedAttributes(), first method notify  me componet was added it a to the Doom and also i add styles CSS, last i create an  static get observer that join second method for notify changes in the attribute to custom element

+### The conclusion
+We get the attributes of new tag as figcap, imgsrc and altimg, and we the add in to elements within the component as img, figure and figure caption, this is the way  to create a imagen easy reusable and accesibility

+#### Note:
+Perdon por el ingles básico, todavía lo estoy aprendiendolo